sgarner23/weather-app/README.md

 This Weather-App is a fullstack web application that allows you to look up weather data for any city or state in the US.
 Users will have access to the following:

 -Current temperature

--Precipitation, humidity, and wind speed

--Local time and weather condition

--Three day forecast with high and low temperatures
+-Precipitation, humidity, and wind speed *same paragraph* -Local time and weather condition *same paragraph* -Three day forecast with high and low temperatures *same paragraph*